apache/spark/docs/ml-guide.md

   .setEstimator(lr)
   .setEvaluator(new RegressionEvaluator())
   .setEstimatorParamMaps(paramGrid)
-  // 80% of the data will be used for training and the remaining 20% for validation.
+  .setTrainRatio(0.8); // 80% for training and the remaining 20% for validation
-  .setTrainRatio(0.8);

 // Run train validation split, and choose the best set of parameters.
 TrainValidationSplitModel model = trainValidationSplit.fit(training);